-Lucille Gruppo, creator of "Josephine's Family" cloth dolls has been making original dolls for 28 years.
+Lucille Gruppo, creator of "Josephine's Family" cloth dolls has been making original dolls for more than 40 years.
 When my mother Josephine passed away in 1993, I decided to name my dolls in memory of her.
 The tiny seashell sewn onto the left cheek of most of my dolls is taken from one of Josephine's necklaces.
 The seashell has become my trademark, ties all the beautiful and exceptional hues of children together, and makes them all members of "Josephine's Family".

 In 1994 I was juried into the Artisans' Circle Craft Guild, Northampton County Chapter of the Pennsylvania Guild of Craftsmen.
 After Artisans' Circle dissolved, I was juried into the Reading/Berks Chapter.
 I continued on to become State Juried as a Master Craftsman by the Pennsylvania Guild of Craftsmen in 1998.
 Juried status is an Honors award, a form of recognition earned by Guild members whose craftwork show excellence of craftsmanship, resolved design, and a flavor of style unique to the craftsperson.
 This award carries with it the responsibility of maintaining high quality work and supporting Guild standards.